MahdiA98/MahdiA98/README.md

 # Hi there! 👋

-My name's Mahdi and I'm a 3rd year Computer Science student, at Middlesex University.
-I'm currently working on developing a learning app as part of my dissertation module, as well as undertaking courses such as Advanced Web Development, UX Design and Novel Interactions & Technology.
+My name's Mahdi and I'm a Computer Science graduate, from Middlesex University.
+I've covered courses such as Software Engineering & Data Structures and Object Orientated Programming, as well as Advanced Web Development, UX Design and Novel Interactions & Technology for my third year modules.

 ## Skills & Experience
 * C++